slinkity/slinkity-starter/src/index.md

 Did you see that grid background fade into view?
 Yeah, we think it's pretty cool too.
 We pulled it off using a few lines of CSS under the `/styles` directory.

-You should head over there and start breaking things!
+We invite you to head over there and start breaking things!
 You'll see near-instant feedback to your changes thanks to Vite's hot module reloading setup.

 <details>
   <summary>H-M-What now?</summary>